Safe Tool Specification¶

 Specs published in a multilingual catalog MUST follow these locale rules.
 The rules apply uniformly to every non-English locale (Korean, Japanese, Chinese, Arabic, Hebrew, Thai, ...) so that machine-readable fields stay English while human-targeted examples can carry locale-bound content:

-The two safety-related blocks are the core of this specification.
-They look similar but serve opposite directions:
+The two sandbox-related blocks below are the core of this specification, plus a third per-call approval block (humanInTheLoop, Section 10.7).
+The first two look similar but serve opposite directions:

 Implementations MUST treat sandboxOverrides as the author's declared widening of the baseline; the resolver MUST compute toolSafety from sandboxOverrides + the configured baseline policy.